Level 2: The Best Kept Secret in a Hospital That Never Stops

 The word of the day is ‘empathy’, a manager tells staff who are receiving morning assignments.

-Among those listening is Tech Cert David Bouchier, who works in the Hematolog/Oncology section at Dartmouth Cancer Center.
+Among those listening is Tech Cert David Bouchier, who works in the Hematology/Oncology section at Dartmouth Cancer Center.
 His Environmental Services Supervisor, Leo Daly, shares numerous accolades from family members of patients whose rooms Bouchier has cleaned and who speak to Bouchier’s knowledge and pride in his work.

 David Bouchier